philip-h/utgclassroom/source/class2/index.md

 date: 2019-09-13 16:23:44
 ---

+## July 22, 2020

+Hey guys!
+Today we all finished our Level2!
+WOooh!
+So we took the class to focus on animations.
+We created a two-sprite spritesheet, imported it into pixelpad, and created a new class to showcase it!

+Here is the code to get the animations to work:

+{% code FishAnim/Start %}
+# Creates individual sprites from a sprite sheet with 1 row and 2 columns
+spritesheet = sprite_new('ssfish.png', 1, 2)

+# Creates a new animation using frames 0 and 1 and will loop them at 3 FPS
+swim = animation_new(spritesheet, 3, 0, 1)

+# Tell PixelPad to use this animation
+animation_set(self, swim)
+{% endcode %}

+And that's it!
+Tomorrow, we begin the adventure of Game2!

 ## July 21, 2020

 Hey guys, in today's class, we just continued working on our Level 2!